tipoqueno/UI-Design/README.md

 - [HTML, from MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML) - To build websites, you should know about HTML — the fundamental technology used to define the structure of a webpage.

+- [HTML Reference](http://htmlreference.io/) - Free guide to HTML.
+It features all elements and attributes.

 #### CSS

 - [CSS, form MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS) - While HTML is used to define the structure and semantics of your content, CSS is used to style it and lay it out.